Felix-Nyarko/Real-Estate-Rental-Market-Analysis---SQL-Analysis/README.md

 GROUP BY
     category;
 ```
+*INSERT A TABLE*

 ## 12. Find the average price per square meter (price/floor_area) for each region
+This SQL query calculates the average rental price per square meter for each region by dividing the property price by its floor area.
 ```sql
 SELECT
 	region,